davidloeppky/hello-world/README.md

 practice with github flow.

-This is Dave Loeppky & Sharon.
+This is David Loeppky & Sharon.

 Add some more text.

+e have 3 kids.